treasureola/ORCO/README.md

 #### Treasure

 - Event Loop
   - Server can recieve incoming client connections through the name socket and save the client socket fd table
   - Server can identify when any existing client already in the fd table is sending a request through POLLIN
 - Database
   - Contributed to the development of the database concept for the project and assisted in its implementation

----
+#### Cynthia

+- Testing
+  - Split main into separate functions to allow for a more robust testing suite
+- Documentation
+  - Wrote detailed documentation for server functions
+  - Project Goals

 ### Testing

+To use the testing suite simply make and then run exceute the binary ./server_tests.

+Additionally, there are a few tests that were written before the testing suite was finished, which can be run by running ./server in shell instance, then ./test_1 through ./test_2.

+The expected outputs are as follows:
+- test_1
+  - This test should fail to send credentials, as it tries to pass fake credentials.
+The server will see the client connect then fail verifications.
+- test_2
+  - This test should show two clients with different pids connect, get verified, pass fds, and disconnect.